-- 17. Students with documented learning disorders as defined in the Academic Affairs Handbook, Section 3.11.1, who are required to enroll in LS, must fulfill all stated requirements, including test (COMPASS or system-approved alternate) and course requirements.
-General and specific guidelines for documentation of learning disorders appear in Section 3, Appendices D and E. Students will be provided with appropriate test and/or course accommodations as described in Section 3.11.5, Learning Support Considerations. - 18.
-Appropriate course and testing accommodations should be made for students with sensory, mobility, or systemic disorders.
-General and specific guidelines for documentation of these disorders appear in Section 3, Appendices D and E. Such students may be granted up to two additional semesters of LS at the institution's discretion.
+A. Students with documented learning disorders as defined in the Academic & Student Affairs Handbook, Section 3.11.1, who are required to enroll in Learning Support, must fulfill all stated requirements, including placement testing (COMPASS or system-approved alternate) and course requirements.
+General and specific guidelines for documentation of learning disorders appear in Section 3, Appendices D and E. Students will be provided with appropriate testing and/or course accommodations as described in 3.11.5, Learning Support Considerations.

+B. Appropriate course and testing accommodations should be made for students with sensory, mobility, or systemic disorders.
+General and specific guidelines for documentation of these disorders appear in Section 3, Appendices D and E. Such students may be granted up to two additional semesters of Foundations-level Learning Support courses at the institution's discretion.
 Documentation on such students is to be maintained at the institution and summarized in the annual report on accommodations for students with disabilities.